akondas/arkadiuszkondas.com/site/_posts/2019/2019-03-01-binary-heap-implementation-in-php.md

 As you can see `BinaryHeap` has very good performance while maintaining flexibility.
 We have conducted a series of tests with good stability (`--retry-threshold`).
 You can use `scoreFunction` to implement any heap: from min to max and a whole bunch of others.
-You can install in through composer: `php-ai/php-data-structures`.
+You can install it using composer: `php-ai/php-data-structures`.

 Happy heaping 😉